 The Phiaton 900 Legacy also switches between devices seamlessly.
 It’s easy to listen to music and then switch over to another device to watch YouTube.
 The combination of the Bluetooth multipoint support, intuitive controls, and comfortable build removed basically all of the friction I normally experience when testing headphones.
-This headset is as close to “plug and play” as you can get, and I haven’t gotten to the noise cancelling yet.
+This headset is as close to “plug and play” as you can get, and I haven’t gotten to the noise canceling yet.